-If you are uncomfortable making ball changes, playing different zones, adjusting hand position or ball speed, your game will remain limited to playing within your comfort zone.
+If you are uncomfortable making ball changes, playing different zones, or adjusting hand position or ball speed, your game will remain limited to playing within your comfort zone.

 Lane transition requires adjusting, and the more versatile you are, the higher your scores will be.